cilium/design-cfps/cilium/CFP-25694-move-cilium-cli-to-cilium-repo.md

 ## Motivation

-The main motivation for moving [cilium/cilium-cli] code into [cilium/cilium] repository is to minimize the feature development overhead for:
+The main motivation for moving [cilium/cilium-cli] code into [cilium/cilium] repository is to minimize the feature development overhead for adding new tests to `cilium connectivity test`.

-- adding new tests to `cilium connectivity test`.
+Currently, adding a new test to `cilium connectivity test` requires the following
-- adding new tasks to `cilium sysdump`.
+steps:

+- Open a pull request against [cilium/cilium-cli] repo to add a new test, and wait for the CI build to finish.
+- Modify GitHub workflows files to pick up the CI version of `cilium-cli` in your pull request against [cilium/cilium] repo.
+- Once the new tests passes, undo the change in the workflow files.
+- Get these pull requests reveiewed and merged.

+Even after all these steps, the new test does not become a part of the regular CI until the [sig-cilium-cli] team releases a new version of `cilium-cli` that includes the test, and Renovate updates GitHub wokflow files to pick up the new `cilium-cli` version.
+This has been a major source of frustration for some Cilium contributors.

 ## Goals

 * Move [cilium/cilium-cli] code into [cilium/cilium] main branch under `cli/` directory.
+This enables Cilium contributors to implement new features with tests in a single pull request against [cilium/cilium] repository.
 * Establish a backporting process for changes inside `cli/` directory.
-* Don't disrupt the cilium-cli development and release processes.
+* Avoid disrupting the cilium-cli development and release processes as much as possible.

 ## Non-Goals